 Back: The purpose of this button is to return you to the previous web page.

 Next: Directs you to the next web page you are required to complete or review.

 Clear: Deletes the entries on the current web page.

 Help: Opens a new browser window containing the help text associated with this application.

 Cancel: Cancels your online transaction.
 None of the information you have entered will be retained.

-Make this selection if you filed an amended return (Form D-400X) for tax year 2014 or prior, or if you filed an original return for any tax year 2013 and prior.
+Make this selection if you amended your individual income tax return or if you filed an original return for any tax year prior to tax year 2016.

 The social security number is required.
 The social security number must be 9 digits (no spaces or hyphens) and it must be numeric (no letters or characters).
 The number cannot be negative and it cannot be all zeros.